Coronavirus latest: Italy imposes nationwide restrictions | DW | 09.03.2020

 Updates in Universal Coordinated Time (UTC/GMT)

-21:05 Under the new safety measures in Italy, all people in Italy would not be able to travel outside the areas where they live unless they can demonstrate a need to work or some other reason for travel.
+21:05 Under the new safety measures in Italy, all people in in the country will not be able to travel outside the areas where they live unless they can demonstrate a need to work or some other reason for travel.

 20:47 Italian Prime Minister Giuseppe Conte says lockdown measures will be extended across the whole of Italy.
 The ongoing coronavirus outbreak has killed hundreds in the European country.

 20:44 Two US lawmakers from the Republican party, Doug Collins and Matt Gaetz, said they were going into self-quarantine after being exposed to the new coronavirus at February conference.
-Both of them had contact with US President Donald Trump in the intevening days.
+Both of them had contact with US President Donald Trump in recent days.

-20:42 US regulators warned seven companies who sold soaps, sprays and other products with false claims that the goods will treat COVID-19 or prevent people from catching the virus.
+20:42 US regulators have issued warnings to seven companies that have sold soaps, sprays, and other products that falsely claim they will treat COVID-19 or prevent people from catching the virus.

 19:59 France's culture minister, Franck Riester, has tested positive for the coronavirus.
 His office said he is "doing fine" and staying at home in Paris.
 Riester had recently visited French parliament, where five cases were confirmed earlier, prompting him to undergo a test.